luizeduardoserrano/eks-k10/README.md

-This script is based on the Yongkang He job and customized with changes. @YongkangHe.
+This script is based on the job of Yongkang He and is customized with some changes.
+Follow him> @YongkangHe.

 It allows you to automatically build a ready-to-use Kasten K10 demo environment running on EKS in about 20 minutes with deploy.sh.
 For simplicity and cost optimization, the EKS cluster will have only one worker node and create a separate vpc and subnets.
 These are bash shell-based scripts that work on Cloud Shell.